The effects of Brexit are uncertain, so keep your career prepared for anything.

 1. Keep your network connections strong

 In times of job uncertainty, your network is a place you can tap into for job opportunities, advice and inspiration.
 Conversely, in times of economic prosperity, your network is also awash with benefits in the form of opportunities for career advancements, business ideas and support.
-Regularly sending messages to former colleagues, attending networking events and building an online social media presence on sites like LinkedIn are all ways to keep your network strong, so it can serve as a safety net for you if the time comes.
+Regularly sending messages to former colleagues, attending networking events and building an online social media presence on sites like LinkedIn during the job search are all ways to keep your network strong, so it can serve as a safety net for you if the time comes.

 2. Schedule informational interviews